15 Things I Would Tell My Younger Self

 14. INVEST YOUR TIME!
 DON’T SPEND IT

-When we think about finances, some people are more investors, and they are doing it naturally, while others are more spenders.
-While it is definitely okay to spend, it is also very important to invest.
-Not only with money but moreover, even with your time.
+When we think about finances, some people are more investors and doing it naturally, while others are more spenders.
+While spending is okay, it is also essential to invest.
+Not only with money but, moreover, even with your time.
 Money comes and goes, but time is something that will never return.
-Therefore, don’t just spend time like scrolling through Instagram for hours.
+Therefore, don’t just spend time scrolling through Instagram or TikTok for hours.
 Take it for investing it into yourself, for becoming the person you want to be.
-Learn a new skill, maybe a new learn language, or invest your time on building deeper relationships with the people you love.
+Learn a new skill, maybe a new learn language, or invest your time in building deeper relationships with the people you love.

 15. DON’T TAKE LIFE TOO SERIOUSLY

 The most important thing I would tell my younger self!
 ENJOY LIFE!
 Life is meant to be lived, and happiness is a choice!
 Do all the things that make you happy.
 Be grateful for all the little and big things.
 Stop putting yourself under pressure.
 Nobody is perfect, and more importantly, we don’t need a perfect life!
 We need a happy one.
 There are a lot of things we can’t control.
 So simply let go of it and see what will happen because life is a journey and not a destiny.